lavanya9739/Sudoku-SkillCraft-Technology/README.md

 - To start a new puzzle, simply use the reset button to clear the board.

 **Technologies Used**

--Python 3.x
+- Python 3.x
--tkinter for the GUI components.
+- tkinter for the GUI components.